 Under the Rate Agreement, beginning in calendar year 2014, 50% of the funds in the TRIF that are not otherwise committed to projects in excess of the TRIF limit described above, are required to be deposited in a Revenue Sharing Fund.
 As of July 2, 2020, \$23.7 million of the TRIF was deposited to the Revenue Sharing Funds.
 The remaining excess funds may be used by the Department for any lawful purpose.
-Amounts deposited in the Revenue Sharing Fund are required to be distributed to the Signatory Airlines that have passed certain eligibility criteria as a credit against any amount due in the following priority: first, against Terminal rents and second, against landing fees.
+Amounts deposited in the Revenue Sharing Fund are required to be distributed to the Signatory Airlines that have passed certain eligibility criteria as a credit against any amount due in the following priority: first, against Terminal rentals and second, against landing fees.

 In December 2019, the Board authorized the Department to enter into an Amended and Restated Rate Agreement ("Rate Agreement Amendment") with willing airlines.
-If agreed, the Rate Agreement Amendment would, among other things, (i) extend the term and terms of the Rate Agreement through December 2032; (ii) require airlines executing a Rate Agreement Amendment to pay an "extraordinary debt service coverage charge" to the Department designed to maintain a debt service coverage ratio (inclusive of all of the Department's Senior Bonds, Subordinate Obligations, APM Capital Availability Payments, and ConRAC Capital Availability Payments) equal to not less than 1.40X; and (iii) under certain circumstances, eliminate the requirement that a participating airline provide the performance guarantee otherwise required under the Airport Terminal Tariff or lease agreement, as the case may be, and instead pay to the Department a "bad debt surcharge," a pooled surcharge designed to compensate the Department for bad debt costs.
-The Department is offering the terms of the Rate Agreement Amendment to any Signatory Airline that enters into a Rate Agreement Amendment by July 31, 2020.
-If a Signatory Airline does not enter into a Rate Agreement Amendment by July 31, 2020, the terms of the Rate Agreement Amendment will no longer be available to such airline, the airline will be governed by its Rate Agreement (unmodified by the Rate Agreement Amendment) and at the expiration of such Rate Agreement airlines not agreeing to a Rate Agreement Amendment will be subject to the Airport Terminal Tariff.
+The Rate Agreement Amendment, among other things, (i) extended the term and terms of the Rate Agreement through December 2032; (ii) required airlines executing a Rate Agreement Amendment to pay an "extraordinary debt service coverage charge" to the Department designed to maintain a debt service coverage ratio (inclusive of all of the Department's Senior Bonds, Subordinate Obligations, APM Capital Availability Payments, and ConRAC Capital Availability Payments) equal to not less than 1.40X; and (iii) under certain circumstances, eliminated the requirement that a participating airline provide the performance guarantee otherwise required under the Airport Terminal Tariff or lease agreement, as the case may be, and instead pay to the Department a "bad debt surcharge," a pooled surcharge designed to compensate the Department for bad debt costs.
+The Department offered the terms of the Rate Agreement Amendment to any Signatory Airline that entered into a Rate Agreement Amendment on or before July 31, 2020.
+If a Signatory Airline did not enter into a Rate Agreement Amendment by July 31, 2020, the terms of the Rate Agreement Amendment are no longer available to such airline, the airline is governed by its Rate Agreement (unmodified by the Rate Agreement Amendment) and at the expiration of such Rate Agreement airlines not agreeing to a Rate Agreement Amendment are subject to the Airport Terminal Tariff.
 Passenger airlines and approved airline consortiums not currently operating at LAX and commencing operations in the future will have an opportunity to sign the new agreement during or prior to their first 30 days of passenger service at LAX.
-As of the date of this Official Statement, several airlines servicing the Airport have executed a Rate Agreement Amendment, including the four largest airlines.
+As of the date of this Official Statement, 54 airlines servicing the Airport have executed a Rate Agreement Amendment, including the four largest airlines.